-- Are there any light labour duties which need to be performed? - Do any other areas of the business need an extra hand or temporary support? - cleaning up/organising around the work site - researching/buying equipment for business - re-organising bookshelves to improve access to business documents.
+- Are there any light labour duties which need to be performed? - Do any other areas of the business need an extra hand or temporary support? - Cleaning up/organising around the work site - Researching/buying equipment for business - o Re-organising bookshelves to improve access to business documents.